himedlooff/DragonSlayers-I/index.md

 # The Mission

 We want to have a family of clans, a clan network, where members of all ages and levels who are loyal, friendly, and nice can play together.
 All members will be treated with respect.
-We want to provide clans with the appropriate troops strenght and activeness for all members.
-Friends from higher level clan can move down to help lower level friends.
-Friends from lower level clan can move up for a short time to get good troops and visit friends from high level clan.
+We want to provide clans with the appropriate troop strength and activeness for all members.
+Friends from higher level clans can move down to help lower level friends.
+Friends from lower level clans can move up for a short time to get good troops and visit friends from high level clans.
 Friendships formed through Clash-of-Clans are easily maintained when friends move up within our clan network.
 Leaders and elders will move among the clans to foster the camaraderie among clan members.

 # The Clans